anismiles/html-learning-adventure/docs/setup-guide.md

 ## 🌐 CodePen - Your Online HTML Playground

-**Hey Myra!
-This is perfect for your quick experiments and sharing your creations with friends and family!**
+**This is perfect for your quick experiments and sharing your creations with friends and family!**

 ### **What is CodePen?**
 [CodePen](https://codepen.io/pen/){:target="_blank"} is like a digital art studio for web code, Myra!
 You can write HTML, see results instantly, and share your creations with family and friends!